liningtonlab/snapms/README.md

 Requires Python 3.8 or greater.

-~~One key installation detail is that you must modify py2cytoscape to make it compatible with modern versions of networkx.
-Open util_networkx.py and on line 108 change ‘g.node‘ to ‘g.nodes’.~~ (Fixed by writing own cytoscape module)

-~~Another detail is that there is currently (05012020) a bug in the latest version of networkx (2.5) that stops graph files from opening properly.
-Works if you install 2.4 instead.~~ (Patched)

-## Changelog

-- Changed os.path -> pathlib
-- Changed Atlas TSV -> JSON
-- Stripped "compound_" from Atlas download columns
-- Changed "accurate_mass" to "exact_mass" (Exact = theoretical calculated)

 ## Django App

 This repo includes an example Django App for Snap MS. Some configuration is required.